HarrietKerubo/splash_page/README.md

 # splash_page

-## A crochet classes splash page created with html,css and vanilla javascript
+## A crochet splash page created with html,css and vanilla javascript

+### View the live site on : https://crochet-splash-page.netlify.app/